-The Group's sales and earnings figures were thus well below expectations and the forecast from the prior year, which had initially assumed sales of $\[\in \]$ 50 million to $\[\in \]$ 52 million and significantly improved underlying EBIT.
-This forecast was revised in a press release on September 29, 2016, due to the lack of receiving an order for a large project in the defense industry and the continuing uncertainty in the Oil & Gas market, with the Group thus forecasting sales in the range $\[\in \]$ 40 million to $\[\in \]$ 42 million and lower profitability and liquidity.
-Ultimately this forecast was surpassed due to a strong fourth quarter.
+The Group's sales and earnings figures were thus well below expectations and the forecast from the prior year, which had initially assumed sales of \notin 50 million to \notin 52 million and significantly improved underlying EBITDA and a significantly improved underlying EBIT.
+This forecast was revised in a press release on September 29, 2016, due to the lack of receiving an order for a large project in the defense industry and the continuing uncertainty in the Oil & Gas market, with the Group thus forecast was surpassed due to a strong fourth quarter.